linrongbin16/fzfx.nvim/README.md

 - Maximized configuration.
 - ...

-> Actually all above features come from the real power of fully dynamic runtime & pipeline control, it allows you to do almost anything you want, please see [Configuration](#configuration).
+> Actually all above features are built on an engine support fully dynamic runtime & pipeline control, it allows you to do almost anything you want, please see [Configuration](#configuration).

 <details>
 <summary><b>Click here to see some demo</b></summary>